Japan 2-week Itinerary

 Though beautiful all year, the very best time to visit Japan is during spring (March-May) or fall (September-November).
 These seasons offer the most beautiful views, transforming all the sights with stunning colors.
 For example, in spring, you’ll see pink cherry blossoms peep out between the buildings, and in fall, watch the woodland areas burst into warm hues.

 Although October and November do get a little colder, it means you might also be lucky enough to spot snow, especially if you head up into more mountainous areas like Koyasan.
+It’s good to note that the Snow Monkeys will only be in the onsens in winter.
 If you’re visiting in spring instead, keep in mind that hotels and tours can get booked quickly (and prices rise), so consider booking things well in advance.

 By purchasing through our links, you support us at no additional cost.